Interactive platform benefits visitors and students with information to navigate multi-campus system

-About OCC: With five campuses in Oakland County, OCC is Michigan’s number one transfer institution, offering nearly 100 excellent degrees and certificates.
+About OCC: With multi campus system in Oakland County, OCC is Michigan’s number one transfer institution, offering nearly 100 excellent degrees and certificates.
 The College empowers academic and developmental experiences, allowing students to reach their full potential and enhance the communities they serve.
 More than a million students have enrolled in the College since it opened in 1965.
 Learn more at oaklandcc.edu.

 Media Contact: OCC Marketing & Community Relations | 248.341.2020 | firstname.lastname@example.org